livepeer/go-livepeer/doc/ai-subnet.md

     - `pipeline`: This mandatory field specifies the type of inference you want to run.
 The currently supported pipelines are `text-to-image`, `image-to-video`, and `image-to-image`.
     - `model_id`: This mandatory field is the [Hugging Face model ID](https://huggingface.co/docs/transformers/en/main_classes/model) of the model you want to use.
     - `price_per_unit`: This mandatory field is the price in [Wei](https://ethdocs.org/en/latest/ether.html) per unit of work.
     - `warm`: This optional field specifies if the model should be kept warm on the GPU.
-Keeping a model warm on the GPU reduces the time it takes to run the model as the model is already loaded on the GPU.
-In our current **alpha** phase, we only support one model per GPU.
+Keeping a model warm on the GPU reduces the time it takes to run the model as it is already loaded on the GPU.
+We only support one model per GPU in our current **alpha** phase.
 Therefore, if you have one GPU and one model warm, you cannot serve any other models.

 2. **Install Hugging Face CLI**: Install the Hugging Face CLI by running the following command: